-We have audited the financial statements of London Borough of Merton for the year ended 31 March 2021 under the Local Audit and Accountability Act 2014.
+We have audited the financial statements of the London Borough of Merton and its subsidiaries (the 'Group') for the year ended 31 March 2022 under the Local Audit and Accountability Act 2014 (as amended).
 The financial statements comprise the:

-- Authority and Group Movement in Reserves Statement, - Authority and Group Comprehensive Income and Expenditure Statement, - Authority and Group Balance Sheet, - Authority and Group Cash Flow Statement and the related notes 1 to 43, - Collection Fund and the related notes 1 to 6.
+- Authority and Group Movement in Reserves Statement, - Authority and Group Comprehensive Income and Expenditure Statement, - Authority and Group Balance Sheet, - Authority and Group Cash Flow Statement and the related notes 1 to 43, - Collection Fund and the related notes 1 to 5.

-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2020/21.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2021/22.